 Who is the service for?

-The Specialist Deaf Service works with deaf people who are experiencing significant mental or emotional distress.
+The Specialised Deaf Service works with deaf people who are experiencing significant mental or emotional distress.
 We work with both British Sign Language (BSL) users and people who do not use sign language, including those who have become deaf later in life.